 1 fresh red chilli (optional)

 3 Tbsp ground almonds

-Himalayan pink salt and pepper to tastes
+Himalayan pink salt and pepper to taste

 coconut oil for cooking

 In a small bowl lightly beat the eggs with a fork or whisk.
 If your eggs are small and you mix looks dry use 3.
-Pour onto the mixture and stir well to ensure the egg is evenly distributed.
+Pour into the mixture and stir well to ensure the egg is evenly distributed.

 Heat a fry pan over medium high heat and add a heaped teaspoon of coconut oil.
 When hot, add spoonfuls of fritter mixture and shape into round fritter shapes.
 Fry until you can see the edges turning a golden brown then flip and cook the other side.
 Fritters are ready when they turn a nice golden colour.

 Pile the cooked fritters onto a plate (keep warm in a low oven if you’re making these in cold temperatures) and continue to cook the rest of the mixture, adding coconut oil as needed.
 When ready, serve the fritters warm sprinkled with chopped spring onions or herbs.